NaOgit/Questions/README.md

 * How long are your sprints ?
 * What is the day to day responsibilities for DevOps engineers at your company?
 * How has DevOps improved the speed of projects being deployed?
+---
+* How big are your scrum teams?
+* what devOps tools do you use?
+* what is your benchmark for success?
+* what advise can you give us?
+* Key ingredients to running a successful project?

 ### Projects